The only one way to update firmware on the PortServer 8

 Though the article above is written for the Portserver II, the tftp guidance will work with any product which requires a Windows tftp server to upgrade firmware.

-For newer Windows versions, the following may be more useful:HOW TO: Upgrade Firmware Using Open TFTP Server in Microsoft Windows
+For newer Windows versions, the following may be more useful:https://www.digi.com/support/knowledge-base/how-to-upgrade-firmware-using-open-tftp-server-in

 The tftp server in either the Unix or Windows environment will need to be running every time the PortServer is booted to prevent the PortServer from failing during boot up.